alfaruga/reactTicTacToe/README.md

 <h1>Tictactoe game made with create-react-app</h1>
 <em>
   <p>This project was made to practice ReactJS basics.
-This app was made to use as few stateful components as possible and encourages the use of stateless components.
-The component tree was designed by myself.Some caracteristics worth noticing of this webapp:<p>
+This app was designed to use as few stateful components as possible and encourages the use of stateless components.
+The component tree was designed by myself.<br><br>
+Some caracteristics worth noticing of this webapp:<p>
   <ol>
     <li>Uses of JSX elements</li>
     <li>Has class based components with state</li>